Rural and Underserved Health Research Center

 This project will examine how physician and practice-level characteristics are associated with family physicians prescribing buprenorphine for opioid use disorder across rural and urban areas.
 The study will make use of a unique dataset collected among family physicians nationally in 2017.

-Topics: Health disparities, Health services, Mental health, Pharmacy and prescription drugs, Physicians, Substance abuse
+Topics: Health disparities and health equity, Health services, Mental and behavioral health, Pharmacy and prescription drugs, Physicians, Substance use and treatment

 Substance Use, Depression, and Suicide: What Are the Individual and Policy-Modifiable Correlates amongst Metropolitan and Non-metropolitan Adults?